ZeroX-DG/blog/source/_posts/Browser-from-Scratch-Introduction.md

 ## Browser Engine

-I used to think that things that are not the UI together is called browser engine but I was wrong...as usual.
+I used to think that things that are not the UI, together is called browser engine but I was wrong...as usual.
 The browser engine is the part that receives the input from the UI and processes it to command the render engine.
 It's a middle man who sits between UI and Render Engine to connect those 2 parts.

 Why do you need a middle man instead of letting those 2 parts talking directly to each other?
 That's because if you want to have both study materials and facebook to be opened at the same time to distract yourself, you will have to have multiple windows or tabs open.
 In browsers like Chrome, each tab is a separate process that has an instance of Render Engine for rendering the website and these processes will only talk to the browser engine and no one else.